SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/index.md

 <!-- markdownlint-disable-next-line MD034 DOCSMD007 -->
 > [!Video https://www.youtube.com/embed/gx-vXm-b_7g]

-[Read more][6]

 ## <a id="search-to-selection" />Create a search and save it as a selection

 A selection is a list of data that shares one or more search criteria.
-It can be later used to perform a number of actions.
+It can be used to perform a number of actions.
 In this guide we will explain how you can create a search and save it as a selection.

 A selection is a great tool to extract useful information from your CRM database.
 It helps you find information based on criteria you choose and places the information in a list for further action.